-It is important to note that Israel’s support of the Western block was a story of unrequited love as far as security and diplomacy were concerned.
-The Western powers were not forthcoming to Israeli requests to join NATO and certainly not any Middle Eastern equivalent such as the S.A.C.M.E. - Supreme Allied Command Middle East, or other initiatives.
-Israel was a liability to the attempts to gain the support of the Arab states for a pro-Western alliance.
-The state department saw Israeli intransigence on the return of Palestinian refugees as an unwanted impediment to its Middle Eastern policies.
-Offers by Israel to enable the Americans to use Israel for stockpiling strategic supplies were rejected, as were requests to purchase arms from both the USA and the Britain.
-They wanted Israel to publically commit itself to the Western camp, something the Israel was reluctant to do due to its policies towards the USSR mentioned above.
-Even West Germany, with whom Israel signed the Reparations agreement refused Israel's request for diplomatic ties until 1964 as it was seen as detrimental to German efforts to get the backing and recognition of the Arab states.
+It is important to note that as far as security and diplomacy were concerned, Israel’s support of the Western bloc was a story of unrequited love.
+The Western powers were not forthcoming to Israeli requests to join NATO and certainly not any Middle Eastern equivalent such as the SACME, the Supreme Allied Command Middle East, or other initiatives.
+Israel was a liability in attempts to gain the support of the Arab states for a pro-Western alliance.
+The state department saw Israeli intransigence regarding the return of Palestinian refugees as an unwanted impediment to its Middle East policies.
+Offers by Israel to enable the US to use Israel for stockpiling strategic supplies were rejected, as were requests to purchase arms from both the US and Britain.
+They wanted Israel to publically commit itself to the Western camp, something that Israel was reluctant to do due to its aforementioned policies towards the USSR.
+Even West Germany, with whom Israel signed the reparations agreement, refused Israel's request for diplomatic ties until 1964 as it saw it as detrimental to its efforts to get the backing and recognition of Arab states.

-‘Mother Russia’
+“Mother Russia”

-Left to Mapai with its pro-western attitude stood Mapam (United Workers Party).
-Left to it was its 'Left Faction' that broke off it in 1953 to join in 1954 Maki (the Israeli Communist Party), the non-Zionist left extreme of the Israeli political spectrum.
+Left of Mapai and its pro-Western attitude stood Mapam (United Workers Party).
+Left to the latter lay its "Left Faction," which broke away from it in 1953 and in 1954 joined Maki (the Israeli Communist Party), the non-Zionist left extreme on the Israeli political spectrum.
 While it was obvious that Maki’s policies would be pro-USSR, Mapam’s policies are of special interest here.
-A staunchly Zionist party, second largest in the first Knesset with 19 MKs out of 120, but not in Ben Gurion’s government, it was looking to a policy that will reconcile its Zionist ideology, support and admiration of the Soviet Union and commitment to Holocaust memory.
+Staunchly Zionist and, with 19 out of 120 MKs, the second largest party in the first Knesset, but not included Ben Gurion’s government, it was looking to a policy that would reconcile its Zionist ideology with support and admiration of the Soviet Union and a commitment to Holocaust memory.

-The Ahdut Ha‘avoda/Hakkibutz Hameuchad (United labor/United Kibbutz) and Hakibbutz Haartzi/Hashomer Hatzair (National Kibbutz/Young Guard) movements establishing Mapam, had their roots in the revolutionary leftist movements in Tsarist Russia.
-With the communist revolution and its opposition to Jewish nationalism and Zionism the focus moved to other eastern European countries and to the building of the Jewish national home in Eretz Israel.
-They were radical activist Zionist-socialist movements, leading the way in the establishment of Kibbutzim and in the formation of the Jewish defense organizations
+The Ahdut Ha‘avoda/Hakkibutz Hameuchad (United labor/United Kibbutz) and Hakibbutz Haartzi/Hashomer Hatzair (National Kibbutz/Young Guard) movements that established Mapam, had their roots in the revolutionary leftist movements of Tsarist Russia.
+After the communist revolution and its opposition to Jewish nationalism and Zionism, their focus moved to other Eastern European countries and to the building of the Jewish national home in Eretz Israel.
+These were radical activist Zionist-socialist movements, leading the way to the establishment of Kibbutzim and the formation of Jewish defense organizations.

-They strongly identified with the USSR and its ideals.
-It was, in the words of, Yaakov Hazan, their “Second Homeland, the Socialist one”.
-They saw it as the ‘worker’s paradise’ and the Eastern bloc as the ‘Peace Camp’.
-They shared its commitment to socialism and to distributive justice, and even outdid its commitment to communal lifestyle in the Kibbutzim they established.
-But they also remembered the repression of their movements and their members in the USSR and in any area it occupied.
-The 1952 Prague show trials that accused the leadership of the Czech Communist Party of espionage for the west and of a Zionist conspiracy challenged the basic pro-Soviet stand of Mapam.
+Both movements strongly identified with the USSR and its ideals.
+The latter was, in the words of, Yaakov Hazan, their “Second Homeland, the Socialist one.”
+They saw it as the “worker’s paradise” and the Eastern bloc as the “Peace Camp.”
+They shared the USSR’s commitment to socialism and distributive justice, and even outdid its commitment to a communal lifestyle in the Kibbutzim that they established.
+But they also remembered the repression of both their movements and their members in the USSR and the areas it occupied.
+The 1952 Prague show trials, which accused the leaders of the Czech Communist Party of espionage for the West and of a Zionist conspiracy, challenged the basic pro-Soviet stand of Mapam.
 The anti-Semitic /anti-Zionist sentiment that infused the trial and the indictment of a senior Mapam party member, Moshe Oren, as a Western spy, further distanced Mapam from the Soviet Union, though not from its ideals.

-‘Everyone has his ‘Other Germany’
+Everyone has his “Other Germany”